Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Examples

-In order to propagate the KS system and calculate the corresponding $v_{KS}(r,t)$ using TDDFTinversion, the second derivative of the density needs to be calculated at many points, which for this example is at every $0.012$ time interval.
-Directly measuring the second derivative this frequently using a quantum computer is impractical due to the non-commuting nature of the terms involved.
-Far more efficient sampling of the density is possible due to the commuting nature of the density elements.
+As stated previously, in order to propagate the KS system and calculate the corresponding $v_{KS}(r,t)$ using TDDFTinversion, the second derivative of the density needs to be calculated at many points.
+Directly measuring the second derivative from a quantum computer is impractical due to the non-commuting nature of the terms involved.
+It is far more efficient to sample the density itself due to the commuting nature of the density elements.
 Additionally, it is beneficial to compute the first time-derivative of the density, as it can be used to stabilize the TDDFT potential inversion method\cite{Brown2020}.
 Lastly, the smoothness of the density evolution can be utilized to obtain more accurate data, as shown later in section \ref{sec:many_noisy}.
 Smoothness has also been shown to be beneficial in the realm of quantum control\cite{Li2023}.